gcapes/git-course/08-hints-and-tips.md

 $ git cms "Commit message"
 ```

+---

-###Completely removing unwanted file from the repository
+### Completely removing unwanted files from the repository

 As we discussed earlier, there are a number of ways to undo what we did in Git.
 However, most of the time, we actually want to make some amendments rather than